47 Sights in Weimar, Germany (with Map and Images)

 Show sight on map

-The village church Gelmeroda is located in the district of Gelmeroda in the city of Weimar in Thuringia and belongs to the parish association Buchfart-Legefeld in the church district of Weimar of the Evangelical Church in Central Germany.
+The Trinity Church is located in the Legefeld district of the city of Weimar in Thuringia.
+The parish of Legefeld belongs to the parish association of Buchfart-Legefeld in the Weimar church district of the Evangelical Church in Central Germany.

 43. Zu den Vierzehn Heiligen